awkwardartist/AwkSharp/README.md

 - Lock & Unlock keywords: These do exactly what they say they do.
 If you "lock" a variable, any attempts to assign a new value to it will leave it unchanged, it will essentially be read only until you pass the unlock keyword.

+- All variables are global, meaning they can be accessed from anywhere.
+However, there is a local keyword that automatically destroys it at the end of the block

 - I will be adding more as I go, but for now, that's it.
 I'm still trying to make it work :D